sindresorhus/promise-fun/readme.md

 - **[p-pipe](https://github.com/sindresorhus/p-pipe)**: Compose promise-returning & async functions into a reusable pipeline
 - **[p-props](https://github.com/sindresorhus/p-props)**: Like `Promise.all()` but for `Map` and `Object`
 - **[p-waterfall](https://github.com/sindresorhus/p-waterfall)**: Run promise-returning & async functions in series, each passing its result to the next
+- **[p-reflect](https://github.com/sindresorhus/p-reflect)**: Make a promise always fulfill with its actual fulfillment value or rejection reason
 - **[p-filter](https://github.com/sindresorhus/p-filter)**: Filter promises concurrently
 - **[p-reduce](https://github.com/sindresorhus/p-reduce)**: Reduce a list of values using promises into a promise for a value
 - **[p-settle](https://github.com/sindresorhus/p-settle)**: Settle promises concurrently and get their fulfillment value or rejection reason